 (IAE, Bldg.
 N-2)

 NMR Machines

 NMR machines, an 800 MHz machine linked with liquid chromatography and mass spectrometer and two 600 MHz machines equipped with the ultra high sensitivity probe, are operated to develop the way to extract the energy and valuable materials from biomass and biomolecules.

 (IAE, Bldg.
+S-2)

-S-2) Multi-Scale Testing and Evaluation Research Facility MUSTER MUSTER is a research facility installed with high-resolution microscopes, TEM, FE-TEM and FE-SEM, chemical analyzers, FE-AES and FE-EPMA, and mechanical testing machines, fatigue test machine, high temperature tensile test machine and nano-indenter, etc.
+Multi-Scale Testing and Evaluation Research Facility

+MUSTER is a research facility installed with high-resolution microscopes, TEM, FE-TEM and FE-SEM, chemical analyzers, FE-AES and FE-EPMA, and mechanical testing machines, fatigue test machine, high temperature tensile test machine and nano-indenter, etc.

 (IAE, Bldg.
 N-1, N-2)

 Research Facilities for Energy Nanoscience

 Analytical instruments for investigation of the energetic function of nanocomposites and biomaterials are provided.
-These involve scanning probe microscopes, atomic force microscopy, fluorescence microscope, CD spectrome-

-ter, ultraviolet and visible spectrophotometers, a fluorescence spectrometer, iso-thermal titration calorimetry, differential scanning calorimetry, MALDI-TOF mass spectrometer, ESI mass spectrometer, and FT-IR spectrometer.
+These involve scanning probe microscopes, atomic force microscopy, fluorescence microscope, CD spectrometer, ultraviolet and visible spectrophotometers, a fluorescence spectrometer, iso-thermal titration calorimetry, differential scanning calorimetry, MALDI-TOF mass spectrometer, ESI mass spectrometer, FT-IR spectrometer.

 (IAE, Main Bldg.)

-Functional Analytical Systems for the Generation of Catalytic Materials Instruments are set up to purify, analyze chemical compositions and structures, and to evaluate functions of various biomolecules, organic and inorganic molecules.
-These include 300 MHz NMRs, a protein purification chromatography system, DNA sequencer, time-resolved fluorescence spectrometer, and FESEM.
-(Main Bldg.)
-Fusion In-vessel Components Experiment Device Conditioning of 30kV-6A hydrogen beam and development of neutron source is ongoing for the research of innovative concepts of high heat flux divertor and breeding blanket for fusion in-vessel components based on liquid metal and other unique materials.
+Functional Analytical Systems for the Generation of Catalytic Materials raphy system, a DNA sequencer, and a time-resolved fluorescence spectrometer.
+(IAE, Main Bldg.)

+Instruments are set up to purify, analyze chemical compositions and structures, and to evaluate functions of various biomolecules, organic and inorganic molecules.
+These include 300 MHz NMR, a protein purification chromatog-

+Fusion In-vessel Components Experiment Device

+30kV-6A hydrogen beam facility and development of neutron source are ongoing for the innovative high heat flux divertor and breeding blanket for fusion in-vessel components.

 (IAE, Bldg.
 S-3)

 Advanced Energy Conversion Experiment

-For the evaluation of heat flux plasma facing components and high temperature blanket, a 950 C LiPb liquid metal loop and compact fusion neutron source are developed.
-Study on interaction between material and energy on the energy conversion components with advanced materials and heat transfer media will be performed.
+For the evaluation of heat flux plasma facing components and high temperature blanket, a 950 °C LiPb liquid metal loop and compact fusion neutron source are developed.
+Study on interaction between material and energetic particles for the energy conversion components with advanced materials and heat transfer media will be performed.